| 40-Love, game. Time to lace up

 play in various mini games and

+in training.
 Power Tour looks visually

 exceptional for a Game Boy